Setting up a keyboard in a different language? What?

-Click on “Classic View”, underneath “Control Panel Home”.
+Click on “Classic View”.

-Choose the “Keyboards and Languages” tab, the third one over.
+Choose the “Keyboards and Languages” tab.

-Choose the “Change Keyboards” button.
+Choose “Change Keyboards”.

 Now you can scroll through the list and find the language that you would like to set up on your keyboard.
 Keep clicking until you get to the check boxes, and check off an option.
-Do this for as many languages as you would like to set up currently on your task bar for your keyboard.

 Next you’ll have to turn on the language bar.
 Go to the “Language Bar” tab and select “Docked in the Task Bar”.
 Now your default keyboard language will be English, but in the sidebar, you can change the language with a click.